Agop Dilâçar: Biography

 Dilâçar published a study of Turkish language in Istanbul's Arevelk (in Armenian Արեւելք, meaning The East).
 A translated copy of the article gained the attention of Mustafa Kemal Pasha who invited him to return to Turkey where he lectured in Faculty of Languages, History and Geography.

-On 22 September 1932, Dilâçar was invited as a linguist to the First Turkish Language Congress held in Dolmabahçe Palace supervised by Atatürk, the founder and first president of the Republic of Turkey and in that congress he presented his paper titled "Relations Between Turkish, Sumerian and Indo-European Languages".
-He continued his work and research on the Turkish language as a member of the linguistic-philology and etymology commissions of the newly founded Turkish Language Association in Ankara.
+On 22 September 1932, Dilâçar was invited as a linguist to the First Turkish Language Congress held in Dolmabahçe Palace supervised by Atatürk, the founder and first president of the Republic of Turkey, together with two other linguists of Armenian ethnicity, İstepan Gurdikyan and Kevork Simkeşyan.
+He continued his work and research on the Turkish language as the head western languages specialist of the newly founded Turkish Language Association in Ankara.
 Following the issue of the Law on Family Names in 1934, Mustafa Kemal Pasha suggested him the surname Dilaçar (literally meaning language opener), which he gladly accepted.
 Nevertheless, he continued to use the surname Martayan to sign his articles in the Armenian language.
-In return, Agop Martayan openly proposed the name Atatürk to Mustafa Kemal Pasha in the Grand National Assembly of Turkey.
-He presented the paper "Turkish Paleo Etymology" at the 2nd Turkish Language Congress held on 18 - 23 August 1934.

 Dilâçar taught history and language at Ankara University between 1936 and 1951.
-He became one of the head specialists of the Turkish Language Association with the 4th Turkish Language Congress.
 He also was the head adviser of the Türk Ansiklopedisi (Turkish Encyclopedia), between 1942 and 1960.
 He held his position and continued his research in linguistics at the Turkish Language Association until his death on 12 September 1979, in Istanbul.